 What is the 30% ruling?

-The Netherlands 30% ruling (30%-regeling) is a tax reduction for skilled migrants recruited from abroad.
-If granted, up to 30% of your gross salary is treated as a tax-free allowance for the extra-territorial costs of working in the Netherlands.
+The Netherlands 30% ruling (30%-regeling) is a tax break for skilled workers recruited from abroad.
+When granted, up to 30% of your gross salary is paid as a tax-free allowance to cover the extra-territorial costs of working in the Netherlands.

 Without 30% ruling